 - indicate how the project engages the community (regional, national, or international) in meaningful ways; and

-- A budget indicating how the funding would be spent using the attached budget form; a separate one-page budget justification that clearly explains the need for budgeted expenses should be included with the budget form.
+- A budget indicating how the funding would be spent using the budget form located here.
+A separate one-page budget justification that clearly explains the need for budgeted expenses should be included with the budget form.
 A detailed explanation of any funding or matching funds that have been applied for or obtained in the past for this project should be listed below the proposed budget.
 Any budgeted external expenses that involve partnerships or external work must have a letter from the partner verifying they can complete the work within the expected time frame.

 - A timeline for completion of the project (up to one page in length).

-- An approval of the project from the applicant's department chair and dean using the attached signature form.
+- An approval of the project from the applicant's department chair and dean using this form.

 - A current curriculum vitae must accompany the application.

 If you have any questions, please contact Jodi Shepherd, Interim Dean of the Meriam Library at firstname.lastname@example.org.